-Having performed in twenty countries around the world, Richard Fleischman has received numerous honors, most notably the Windsor Prize, personally awarded to him by Leonard Bernstein; and the Edward Steuermann Memorial Prize, the highest award bestowed by The Juilliard School.
+Having performed and taught in twenty countries around the world, Richard Fleischman has received numerous honors, most notably the Windsor Prize, personally awarded to him by Leonard Bernstein; and the Edward Steuermann Memorial Prize, the highest award bestowed by The Juilliard School.

 An active performer internationally, nationally and locally, he has performed as viola and viola d'amore soloist with many orchestras and given recitals all over the USA.
-He is the longtime solo violist of both the Santa Fe Opera Orchestra and the Miami City Ballet Orchestra.
-He has performed as principal violist for conductors such as Leonard Bernstein, Sir Georg Solti, Sergiu Celibidache, Christoph Eschenbach, Alan Gilbert, Sir Andrew Davis, Edo DeWaart and David Robertson and has recorded for Naxos Records, London/Decca, Sony and Centaur labels among others.
+From 1990 until 2019, he served as solo violist of the Santa Fe Opera Orchestra and from 2010 until 2022 he served in the same capacity with the Miami City Ballet Orchestra.
+He has performed as principal violist for an array of conductors such as Leonard Bernstein, Sir Georg Solti, Sergiu Celibidache, Christoph Eschenbach, Alan Gilbert, Sir Andrew Davis, Edo DeWaart, Stephane Deneve, Vladimir Jurowski, Charles Dutoit, and David Robertson, and has recorded for Naxos Records, London/Decca, Sony and Centaur labels among others.

 He was a member of the San Francisco Symphony from 1990-1995, and recorded more than 20 CDs with them, including several of their Grammy Award-winning recordings.
 At the invitation of Maestro Edo DeWaart, he was Guest Principal Violist of the Hong Kong Philharmonic from 2005-2007.
 He has also performed with the Philadelphia Orchestra under Charles Dutoit, Riccardo Muti and Rafael Frübeck de Bourgos.